Family Programme – Junior English & Surfing Information pack

 Intermediate: Students focus on surfing techniques such as effective paddling, wave knowledge and selection, take off and bottom turning, trimming and duck diving.
 The courses also focus on surfing etiquette.
 We use video analysis to correct faults when appropriate.
 Ratio of students to instructor 1:8 max.
 We use a range of Torq intermediate soft top boards from 5’11 to 7’6.

 Families must arrange for the son/daughter to be at the school @ 8.45 am every morning and collect @ 5.15 pm every day.
 Collection point will be either from the school or from the campus, we will confirm at the beginning of your stay.

-Host families want you to be a member of the family.
-They will appreciate your efforts to integrate, your active participation in family life and activities.
-Your smile, your gratitude and enthusiasm will be the best reward for the host family efforts and encourage the success of your stay.
+Hosts want you to be a member of the family.
+They will appreciate your efforts to integrate, your active participation in their life and activities.
+Your smile, your gratitude and enthusiasm will be the best reward for the hosts efforts and encourage the success of your stay.

 Social Activity programme

 Two activities and one excursion are included.
 These activities are generally with your parents, sometimes they are with the junior students.

 Excursions are organised every Saturday.
 Students will visit a place of cultural interest and have some free time shopping.
 Students must stay with their parents on the excursion.